-Commented [BD2]: Buffer is a class, array of buffers is created maxPacketSize.
+This is the same FIFO Buffer that was used for LeakyBucket.
+PacketScheduler creates an array of buffers, denoted by Buffer[].
+The implementation of the FIFO buffers is thread safe.
+The buffers store packets, which must not exceed maxPacketSize.
+The total number of bytes that can be stored in the buffer is limited by $\texttt{Integer.MAX_VALUE}$ x maxPacketSize.
 The capacity of Buffer[i] is given by bufferCapacity[i], specified in bytes.
 Each buffer has methods for adding packets to the tail of the buffer and removing packets from the head of the buffer, peeking at the first packet (without removing it), and querying the currently occupied buffer size (in terms of packets or bytes).
 When adding a newly arriving packet would exceed bufferCapacity[i], the packet is dropped.

-• SchedulerReceiver (SR)
+SchedulerReceiver (SR)